 Where to start?
 Choosing the right router!

-The router is the gateway to and from your home to the internet and connects you to all the content available outside of your own home network.
+A router is the gateway to/from your home to the internet and connects you to all the content available outside of your own home network.
 Internet video services such as Love Film, NetFlix and IPTV can be streamed to your TV instantly on demand but if you haven't got the right router these services can be slow, could buffer or even disconnect from the film just as you find out that Darth Vader is Luke Skywalker's father!

-It is important that you have the right router to stream video to a TV - most routers provided by ISPs are very basic and are often based on the older Wireless-G or Wireless-N N150 technology (new N routers offer N600 and higher) that cannot cope with the high bandwidth required by today's video streaming - especially with the delivery of HD content.
-It is recommended that you upgrade your router to one with more power, and of the most popular routers available today is the NETGEAR DGND3700.
-Its wireless and wired performance is suitable for the most demanding applications and serves to offer minimal buffering, lag or interference when streaming video from an 'on demand' service or from your own collection.
-This router is suitable for use with ADSL 2/2+, Virgin Media or Fibre Broadband, such as BT Infinity.
+It is important that you have the right router to stream video to a TV - most routers provided by ISPs are very basic and are often based on Wireless-G that cannot cope with the high bandwidth required by today's video streaming - especially with the delivery of HD content.
+It is recommended that you upgrade your router to one with improved range and performance power, such as the NETGEAR R7000 Wireless-AC Router.
+This routers wireless and wired performance is suitable for the most demanding applications and serves to offer minimal buffering, lag or interference when streaming video from an 'on demand' service or from your own collection.
+This router is suitable for use with Virgin Media or Fibre Broadband, such as BT Infinity.

 I have a Smart TV.
 What exactly is a Smart TV?